3D-e-Chem/knime-klifs/README.md

 3. Fill text fields with `https://3d-e-chem.github.io/updates`
 4. Select --all sites-- in work with pulldown
 6. Select KLIFS knime nodes
-7. Install sofware & restart (for now an "Unsigned Content" warning can popup during the installation, you can safely ignore this)
+7. Install software & restart (for now an "Unsigned Content" warning can popup during the installation, you can safely ignore this)

 # Usage